Latest

 _GSS1464

-During London Design Festival 2022, GRAS presented The Gathering Hand—the first collection of furniture and objects made in collaboration with leading makers.
-Three product typologies emerge from tactile and evocative materials through a combination of traditional and contemporary techniques including bespoke joinery, mouth-blown glass and bead-blasted stone.
-The processes celebrate the artisanal skills of specialist collaborators—Studio Corkinho, Namon Gaston and Edmond Byrne—resulting in a series of sensory yet functional tables, vessels and objects.
+During London Design Festival 2022 at Blue Mountain School, GRAS presented The Gathering Hand, the first collection of furniture and objects created in collaboration with leading European makers.
+Three product typologies emerge from tactile and evocative materials, shaped through a combination of traditional and contemporary techniques including bespoke joinery, mouth-blown glass and bead-blasted stone.

 Location